 A first-timer like me inadvertently tumbling from one of the wide open doors where I was sitting, at thirty-five-hundred feet would be a detriment to the mission, and the battalion commander would, no doubt, have some tough questions for the pilots.
 Finally, an unlucky clerk would be tasked to diplomatically explain my “non-combat death” — for the commander’s signature — in a letter to my next of kin.

 After about twenty-minutes in flight, I felt the chopper bleeding off speed and losing altitude as the pilots lowered the collective, assumed a slight nose up attitude, and decreased RPM.
-At the insertion point, the pilots settled into a hover, about 12 feet above ground, swaying the vegetation.
+The pilots settled into a hover, over a grassy knoll, about 12 feet above ground, swaying the vegetation.
 The Slick hovered scarcely low enough and barely long enough for us to leap from the skids.
 I landed awkwardly, shoulder-high in Elephant Grass.

-Now 1,700 lbs lighter, the pilots pulled power on the Lycoming T53 turboshaft, injested all 1400 horsepower, belched JP-4 fumes and swifly reached altitude and 110 knots.
+Now 1,700 lbs. lighter, the pilots pulled power on the Lycoming T53 turboshaft, ingested all 1400 horsepower, belched JP-4 fumes and swiftly reached altitude and 110 knots.
 They disappeared way too soon for my comfort.

 I thought about the popular and prudent military truism, “Never Volunteer for Anything.”